nicolauria/weatherapp/README.md

 The application logic is contained in static_pages.js and served with the index.html file.

 All api responses are cached in localStorage for 30 minutes.
-The localStorage object is an array of objects.
-Each object has the address searched as a key and the api response as an additional nested object.
+The localStorage object stores addresses as keys with the api response as the value.
 See below:

 ```
-[
 {
   "1234 Sample St": {
     api response here...
-    }
   },
-  {
   "5678 Another St": {
     api response here...
   }
 }
-]
 ```

 Api cals are made to the [openweathermap api](https://openweathermap.org/).